Linn Run State Park

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Hunting: Over 400 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, turkey, bear and squirrel.
 The park provides access to hunting in Forbes State Forest.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.

 Use extreme caution with firearms at all times.
 Other visitors use the park during hunting seasons.
 Firearms and archery equipment used for hunting may be uncased and ready for use only in authorized hunting areas during hunting seasons.
 In areas not open to hunting or during non-hunting seasons, firearms and archery equipment shall be kept in the owner's car, trailer or leased campsite.
 Exceptions include: law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms are authorized to carry a firearm concealed on their person while they are within a state park.

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

 Hiking: 6.25 miles of trails

-Mountain bikes are NOT permitted on hiking trails in Linn Run State Park, but are permitted on designated trails in Forbes State Forest.
+Mountain bikes are prohibited on hiking trails in Linn Run State Park, but are permitted on designated trails in Forbes State Forest.